 No partiality among us with God –

 Was Paul really talking to Christians when he wrote this?
-Yes he was writing
+Yes, we are the main

-to them; they were and still are his main audience.
+audience of his epistles.
 Was he talking about this

 life only, or was he also talking about the life to come?
 In this life people